Yukon Delta National Wildlife Refuge

 The Yukon Delta National Wildlife Refuge is a United States National Wildlife Refuge covering about 19.16 e6acre in southwestern Alaska.
 It is the second-largest National Wildlife Refuge in the country, only slightly smaller than the Arctic National Wildlife Refuge.
 It is a coastal plain extending to the Bering Sea, covering the delta created by the Yukon and Kuskokwim rivers.
 The delta includes extensive wetlands near sea level that are often inundated by Bering Sea tides.
 It is bordered on the east by Wood-Tikchik State Park, the largest state park in the United States.
 The refuge is administered from offices in Bethel.

 U.S. President Theodore Roosevelt first set aside southwestern Alaska refuge lands in 1909.
 Other lands were added through the years until December 2, 1980, when President Jimmy Carter signed the Alaska National Interest Lands Conservation Act (ANILCA) into law, which created the Yukon Delta National Wildlife Reserve by consolidating existing refuges and adding additional lands.
 The large islands Nelson and Nunivak are also located within the refuge.
 In 1968, the Clarence Rhode National Wildlife Range was designated as a National Natural Landmark by the National Park Service.

 It is home to about 35 villages and 25,000 people, many of Yup'ik Eskimo origin and dependent on a subsistence lifestyle.

+The Andreafsky Wilderness is a wilderness area covering about 1300000 acre of the NWR.
+It was designated by the United States Congress in 1980.
+The Andreafsky River and its East Fork, in the northern section, flow southwest along parallel paths and drain into the Yukon River.